How Do I Know if My Product or Service is Taxable?

 - Distribution: Where your products are shipped from

 As of 2019, 24 states require Ecommerce businesses to collect and pay sales taxes.
-In most of these states, however, sales tax is only required for businesses that process more than 200 transactions or at least $100,000 in sales per year.
+However, in most of these states, sales tax is only required for companies that process more than 200 transactions or at least $100,000 in sales per year.
 But that doesn’t mean you shouldn’t check with your home state to make sure this exemption hasn’t changed.

 Are Digital Products Taxable?